jsmolka/blog/content/posts/the-slow-finale/index.md

   {{<image src="img/super-mario-land.png" caption="Super Mario Land stage three boss">}}
 {{</wrap>}}

 But of what use is potential if you don't act upon it?
-All the graphics and game logic stored in the additional memory, and we just draw boring background tiles with some scrolling sprinkled in.
+All the graphics and game logic stored in the additional memory and we just draw boring background tiles with some scrolling sprinkled in.
 But then two more actors enter the stage: sprites and windows.
 Suddenly, the whole thing becomes more lively and resembles something you saw in your childhood.

 {{<wrap>}}
   {{<image src="img/zelda-intro.png" caption="Zelda intro sequence">}}